Download & Other Tools

 - Definition: Number of school health centers or school-linked health centers serving public schools.

 - Data Source: California School Health Centers Association.
-Accessed at http://www.schoolhealthcenters.org (July 2013).
+Accessed at: http://www.schoolhealthcenters.org (Dec.
+2014).

-- Footnote: Health centers either are located on school property or are linked to a particular school but are off-campus.
+- Footnote: Years presented are the final year of a school year (e.g., 2014-2015 is shown as 2015).
+Health centers either are located on school property or are linked to a particular school but are off-campus.
 Services vary, but can include primary care, mental health care, dental care, and vision services.
 In some cases, health services are provided by mobile vans that may serve more than one district.
 N/A means that data are not available.

 - Measures of Health Care on Kidsdata.org